JanPanjan/ANS/notes/practical-notebook.md

 ---

-We can also try to make the minimum length bigger, but I doubt it will benefit the quality.
+Try to make the minimum length bigger, but I doubt it will benefit the quality.
 Let's make it 15 and check the results.

 ```
 ...